 - (6) It is necessary to allow the payment of interest due for late payment on the basis of Article 92 of Regulation (EU, Euratom) No 966/2012 and Article 111(4) of Delegated Regulation (EU) No 1268/2012. - (7) Pursuant to Article 94(4) of Delegated Regulation (EU) No 1268/2012, the Commission should define changes to this Decision which are not substantial in order to ensure that any such changes can be adopted by the authorising officer responsible. - (8) The measure provided for in this Decision does not fall in the categories of measures for which the prior opinion of the Committee is required.
-The European Parliament and the European Neighbourhood Instrument Committee set up by Article 15 of the financing instrument established by Regulation (EU) No 232/2014 should be informed of this Decision within one month following its adoption,
+The measure should be submitted for opinion to the European Neighbourhood Instrument Committee set up by Article 15 of the financing instrument referred to in Recital 2 within 14 days from the day of adoption of this Decision.